 The display sticks out quite a bit from the stand, but when VESA-mounted, it's quite thin.

 The FI27Q has a great build quality.
 It's a mix of metal and plastic construction, and the monitor feels solid without any glaring flaws.

-Like most IPS monitors, the FI27Q has a mediocre contrast ratio, resulting in blacks that look more like gray.
+Like most IPS monitors, the Gigabyte Aorus FI27Q has a mediocre contrast ratio, so blacks tend to look gray in a dark room.

 The FI27Q has remarkable gray uniformity.
 There's some vignetting around the top corners, but it's barely noticeable.
 The rest of the screen is very uniform, with no noticeable dirty screen effect.

-The FI27Q has impressive color accuracy right out of the box.
-There are inaccuracies with some colors, but grays are excellent.
-Gamma doesn't quite follow the target curve; as a result, most scenes aren't displayed at the correct brightness.
+Great accuracy out of the box.
+The white balance is nearly perfect, and most colors are displayed accurately.
+Gamma doesn't quite follow the sRGB target curve, though, so most scenes aren't displayed at the correct brightness.

 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model, due to manufacturing tolerances.

-This monitor has outstanding SDR color gamut.
-It has almost full coverage of the sRGB space that is used in most content, and has excellent coverage of Adobe RGB color space, which is used for professional photo editing.
+This monitor has an outstanding SDR color gamut.
+It has almost full coverage of the sRGB space that is used in most content and has excellent coverage of Adobe RGB color space, which is used for professional photo editing.

 This monitor has excellent SDR color volume.
 Its performance is nearly identical to the Gigabyte Aorus AD27QD, as it can't produce dark saturated colors due to its mediocre contrast ratio.